Azathothas/Stars/README.md

 ## C

+- [allinurl/goaccess](https://github.com/allinurl/goaccess) – GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.
+- [samyk/pwnat](https://github.com/samyk/pwnat) – The only tool/technique to punch holes through firewalls/NATs where multiple clients & server can be behind separate NATs without any 3rd party involvement.
+Pwnat is a newly developed technique, exploiting a property of NAT translation tables, with no 3rd party, port forwarding, DMZ, DNS, router admin requirements, STUN/TURN/UPnP/ICE, or spoofing.
+- [cloudius-systems/osv](https://github.com/cloudius-systems/osv) – OSv, a new operating system for the cloud.
 - [containers/fuse-overlayfs](https://github.com/containers/fuse-overlayfs) –  FUSE implementation for overlayfs
 - [p-gen/smenu](https://github.com/p-gen/smenu) – smenu started as a lightweight and flexible terminal menu generator, but quickly evolved into a powerful and versatile CLI selection tool for interactive or scripting use.
 - [Sweets/hummingbird](https://github.com/Sweets/hummingbird) – Hummingbird init system for Linux based operating systems.